Version33/ableton-linux/README.md

 #### Display scale

-`setup-prefix.sh` and the launcher auto-detect the display scale (GNOME, KDE, sway, Hyprland, X11 `Xft.dpi`); the launcher recalibrates the prefix DPI on every start.
+`setup-prefix.sh` and the launcher auto-detect the display scale (GNOME, KDE, sway, Hyprland, niri, X11 `Xft.dpi`); the launcher recalibrates the prefix DPI on every start.
 Unfortunately, switching monitors still needs a Live restart if those monitors have different DPIs.
 You can manually override the default scaling behaviours with `ABLETON_DPI_MODE`.

 ### Other environment variables